Knowing how much to save towards your pension can feel like a difficult choice.

 There are ways to check if you’re on track for the retirement income you would like:

-Every year, usually in May, we send you your annual pension statement.
+Every year we send active members an annual pension statement.
 This outlines how much pension you have built up so far, and what this could be worth at your Normal Retirement Age.

 You can find your pension figures in your most recent benefit statement.
 Please note, if you are age 64 or over, please contact the Pensions Office for a retirement quote